yuanoOo/MobileSafer/README.md

 # MobileSafer
-- A practical app for android about safe
+- A practice app for android about safe